Wibol/mldonkey-docker/README.md

 Then you can access mlDonkey like http://127.0.0.1:4080 or using "mldonkey-gui" installed from your distro repo.

 - User: admin
-- Password: Passw0rd- (you can change it in Dockerfile before you build the image)
+- Password: Passw0rd-

 ![image](https://github.com/Wibol/mldonkey-docker/blob/main/d.png)

+You can change the default password later from the telnet, web or GUI command lines:

+    useradd admin <NewPassw0rd->

+We must remove "<>" and customize its content.
 Incomming directory is owned by "mldonkey" container user (uid=101, gid=101), so we need to change permissions for full access:

     sudo chmod -R 777 <~/Downloads/mlDonkey>